U.S. flag

 5.

-Deep intronic pathogenic variants that affect splicing [Yokote et al 2017] would not be detected by routine genomic sequence analysis.
+Deep intronic pathogenic variants that affect splicing [Yokote et al 2017] would not be detected by routine sequence analysis.

 6.

 Gene-targeted deletion/duplication analysis detects intragenic deletions or duplications.
-Methods used may include quantitative PCR, long-range PCR, multiplex ligation-dependent probe amplification (MLPA), and a gene-targeted microarray designed to detect single-exon deletions or duplications.
+Methods used may include a range of techniques such as quantitative PCR, long-range PCR, multiplex ligation-dependent probe amplification (MLPA), and a gene-targeted microarray designed to detect single-exon deletions or duplications.
+Exome and genome sequencing may be able to detect deletions/duplications using breakpoint detection or read depth; however, sensitivity can be lower than gene-targeted deletion/duplication analysis.

 7.

-Data derived from the subscription-based professional view of Human Gene Mutation Database [Stenson et al 2017].
+Data derived from the subscription-based professional view of Human Gene Mutation Database [Stenson et al 2020].
 Pathogenic variants that occur in an intron and create a new exon as well as multiexon deletions and duplications have also been reported [Yokote et al 2017].

 Protein analysis.
 In certain unusual instances, protein analysis may be useful when both pathogenic WRN alleles cannot be identified by sequence analysis.
-Because the majority of WRN pathogenic variants are null and do not produce WRN protein (or rarely, produce truncated WRN), variants that are not detected by sequencing may be detectable by western blot or immunoblot analysis.
+Because the majority of WRN pathogenic variants are null and do not produce WRN protein (or rarely, produce truncated WRN), variants that are not detected by sequencing may be detectable by Western blot or immunoblot analysis.
 Instances where protein analysis may supplement sequence analysis include the following:

 • When sequencing identifies only one pathogenic variant known not to produce WRN.
 If protein analysis failed to detect any WRN protein, it may be inferred that the second unidentified pathogenic allele produced no or unstable WRN, thereby providing strong evidence for a diagnosis of Werner syndrome.

-• When compound heterozygosity is identified, where one pathogenic allele is known to confer WRN absence but a second missense variant is of uncertain clinical significance
+• When compound heterozygosity is identified, where one pathogenic allele is known to confer WRN absence but a second missense variant is of uncertain clinical significance.

 • If protein analysis implicates a missense variant of uncertain significance in conferring protein instability, which would suggest that it is a pathogenic allele.
 Such instances are rare.